onem0/macro-client/README.md

 You have to download the file and start it using ```node index.js```.
 You must have NodeJS installed.
 Here the download link: https://nodejs.org/en/download

 When you have runned the command, you'll get a token.
-You open this website on your Phone, Tablet, etc. to controll your device: http://45.81.233.200:2000/.
+You open this website on your Phone, Tablet, etc. to controll your device: http://45.81.233.200:2000/ (you can change the Port in the config.json).
 Then put the Token into the input field, create a category and a Shortcut.

 # Create a shortcut